openedx/frontend-app-learner-portal-enterprise/docs/decisions/0008-migrating-to-new-learner-credit.md

 The Enterprise Learner Portal currently supports learner credit (aka enterprise offers) via the ecommerce IDA.
 However, the ecommerce IDA is deprecated and will be replaced by a new system for managing learner credit and other enterprise subsidies.
 As such, this micro-frontend (MFE) will need to support the migration from the ecommerce-backed learner credit to the new learner credit system in an incremental fashion, given there are production enterprise customers relying on the current implementation of the ecommerce-backed learner credit.

-### Understanding the existing learner credit support
+### Understanding support for existing learner credit
 There are 3 primary page routes that rely on learner credit throughout the MFE application:
 * Dashboard
 * Search